 1 9 7 5 (UK)

-This mysterious earth visitor and his attempts to rejoin his own time and dimension – and the three teenagers who discover him and set out to help – provided the unusual background for this intriguing seven-week HTV series which first aired on Monday 7 April 1975 at 4:50 pm.
+This mysterious visitor, “Sky” (17-year old Bristol-born Marc Harrison) and his attempts to rejoin his own time and dimension – and the three West Country teenagers who discover him and set out to help: Jane (Cherrald Butterfield); Roy (Richard Speight); and Arby (Stuart Lock) – provided the unusual background for this intriguing seven-week HTV series.

 Sky – written by playwrights Bob Baker and Dave Martin – was filmed at such legend-rich locations as Glastonbury Tor, Avebury and Stonehenge.
 The two writers had previously provided scripts for Doctor Who and were responsible for Arthur of the Britons.